Jan Jerzy Plersch

-Jan Jerzy Plersch (1704 or 1705 – 1 January 1774) was a Polish sculptor of German origin.
+Jan Jerzy Plersch also Johann Georg Plersch (1704 or 1705 – 1 January 1774) was a Polish sculptor of German origin.

 The design of Plersch's sculptures refers to some extent to the so-called "School of Lviv" in sculpture.
 A symbolic tombstone of Governor Jan Tarło in the church portal of the Jesuit Church, Warsaw (destroyed during World War II, merged and reconstructed in 2010) is comparable to the best achievements of the 18th century European sculpture, both in terms of content and execution.